Oksana Chusovitina: Uzbekistan

 For her contributions to gymnastics, Chusovitina was granted the title of "Honored Athlete of the Republic of Uzbekistan" by the Uzbekistan Ministry of Cultural and Sports Affairs.
-In 2001, she was named as the first WAG representative to the International Gymnastics Federation (FIG)'s Athletes' Commission.
+In 2001, she was named as the first WAG (women's artistic gymnastics) representative to the International Gymnastics Federation (FIG)'s Athletes' Commission.
 In addition, Chusovitina graduated from the Sports University in Tashkent.

 In late 1997, Chusovitina married Uzbek Olympic wrestler Bakhodir Kurbanov, whom she first met at the 1994 Asian Games in Hiroshima.
 The couple's son, Alisher, was born in November 1999.

 Germany

 In 2002, Chusovitina's son, Alisher, was diagnosed with acute lymphocytic leukemia (ALL).
 Seeking advanced medical treatment for their son, Chusovitina and her husband accepted an offer of help from Shanna and Peter Brüggemann, head coaches of the Toyota Cologne club, and moved to Germany.
 With prize money earned from gymnastics competitions, along with the help of the Brüggemanns and members of the international gymnastics community who fundraised and donated to the cause, Chusovitina was able to secure treatment for Alisher at the University of Cologne's hospital.
 While Alisher underwent treatment in Cologne, Chusovitina trained with the German team.